websight-io/websight-bundle-resource-provider/README.md

 ```
 will contain properties accessible using `Resource.getValueMap` in order `[property1, property2, property3]` and children accesible using `Resource.getChildren` in order `[resource1, resource2,resource3]`.

+##Resource Resolver Change Listener framework support.
+This implementations supports ResourceChangeListener events.
+Resources are ADDED or REMOVED on bundle start/stop.
+RESOURCE CHANGE EVENT is not supported.

 ##Default mapping definition values